raphael-group/SBMClone/README.md

     python sbmclone.py example-matrix.csv

-This should take no more than 30 seconds to run and the output should match the contents of the sample_output folder.
+This should take no more than a minute to run and the output should match the contents of the sample_output folder.

 Usage
 ----------------